lamalab-org/lamalab.github.io/content/posts/chempile_instruction.md

 table 1 shows a comparison of general and chemistry-specific instruction-following datasets, illustrating the scale and domain diversity of the chempile-instruction dataset relative to other resources. chempile-instruction achieves a favorable scale-conversation length ratio, compensating for its smaller scale relative to other chemistry datasets. regarding data sources, chempile-instruction exhibits greater diversity through textbooks, course transcripts, research papers, and reasoning traces. conversely, general datasets predominantly focus on news, literature, and wiki articles, with notable absence of books or long documents.

-however, general datasets benefit from real conversational sources, whereas chempile-instruction relies on rephrased documents. llasmol further contrasts by using templated tabular data with limited diversity.
+however, most common conversational datasets are based on human data, whereas chempile-instruction relies on rephrased documents. llasmol further contrasts by using templated tabular data with limited diversity.

 ![embeddings comparison](/images/posts/instruction_image_3.svg)

 *figure 2. comparison of the embeddings of the different datasets. the embeddings were produced with the model [qwen3-embedding-0.6b](https://huggingface.co/Qwen/Qwen3-Embedding-0.6B) sampling 1000 rows for each dataset.*

-figure 2 compares the embeddings of different datasets. this comparison highlights how chempile-instruction achieves greater diversity in its latent space compared to other datasets. this divergence likely stems from chempile-instruction's exclusion of smiles and other tabular data, instead prioritizing long documents and dialogues. consequently, chempile-instruction better supports general chemistry instruction tasks, while smolinstruct targets specialized applications like property/reaction prediction.
+figure 2 compares the embeddings of different datasets. this comparison highlights how chempile-instruction achieves greater diversity in its latent space compared to other datasets. this diversity likely stems from chempile-instruction's prioritization of long documents and dialogues, instead of fully embracing short q&a pairs about molecular properties. consequently, chempile-instruction better supports general chemistry instruction tasks, while smolinstruct targets specialized applications like property/reaction prediction.

 ## comparison with the original chempile